apocalyptech/minecraftxray/README.txt

 for other tasks.
 See COPYING.txt for details on their licensing, and COPYING-*.txt for copies of the licenses themselves.

+X-Ray includes code kindly provided by Eleazar Vega-Gonzalez and Saxon Parker.
+Thanks a bunch!

 See TODO.txt for a list of known bugs and things that I'd like to implement, and BUILDING.txt if you wanted some info on building the project yourself.